AHK-Cu (topical) (200mg)

 AHK-Cu peptide has been suggested by researchers to positively impact dermal rejuvenation through collagen synthesis and extracellular matrix maintenance, while potentially reducing inflammatory cytokines.
 Furthermore, the peptide may encourage blood vessel growth and combat cell death by limiting apoptosis in dermal fibroblasts.(4)

 The study evaluated the potential of AHK-Cu on skin elasticity, hydration, and wrinkling.
-The results indicated that AHK-Cu might significantly improve skin elasticity and hydration while reducing the appearance of fine lines and wrinkles.
-The results also indicated that AHK-Cu might promote wound healing in rats by increasing collagen synthesis and angiogenesis.
-Furthermore, researchers suggest AHK-Cu may potentially enhance the proliferation of skin cells and increase the production of collagen, elastin, and hyaluronic acid, essential components for maintaining healthy and youthful skin.
+The results indicated that AHK-Cu might significantly improve elasticity and moisture retention in the skin barrier while reducing wrinkle depth or development through the increased endogenous secretion of proteins elastin, collagen and keratin.
+The results indicated that AHK-Cu might promote wound healing in rats by increasing collagen synthesis and angiogenesis.

 AHK-Cu peptide is available for research and laboratory purposes only.
 Please review and adhere to our Terms and Conditions before ordering.